dpretet/friscv/doc/project_mgt.md

 To finalize:
 - [ ] Ensure interrupt and trap are correctly supported
+    - race condition when CSR is written and interrupt arrives
 - [ ] UART: Support 9/10 bits & parity
 - [-] VPI for UART:
     - [X] update SVUT to pass extra string to vvp